pittsburghmodular/NullVentana/README.md

 With the camera on, GRANULAR RESET also loops the last slice (up to 2 s) of live footage from the moment of each beat.

+**Source grade**
+- **EXPOSURE / TEMPERATURE / SATURATION / SHADOWS / MIDTONES / HIGHLIGHTS** — a per-pixel grade applied to both the video file and the camera, each graded before SOURCE MIX blends them (the held frames used by GRAIN CROSSFADE are graded too).
+All six sit above the CAMERA button.
+Everything at neutral costs nothing.

 **Camera**
 - **CAMERA ON/OFF** and a device selector.
-- **EXPOSURE / TEMPERATURE / SATURATION / SHADOWS / MIDTONES / HIGHLIGHTS** — a per-pixel grade applied to the camera only.
 - **SOURCE MIX** — crossfade between the video file (left) and the camera (right).
 A source that isn't running drops out of the mix.

 ---